 Keep alcohol well away from your dog.

 Many pets find the smell of alcohol appealing, but it can do lots of damage.
 Keep any alcoholic drinks well out of your pet’s reach.
-Make sure that house guests don’t think giving your dog any beer is a fun trick – it will only cause health problems.
+Ensure that house guests don’t think giving your dog any beer is a fun trick – it will only cause health problems.

 Having a party at home

-If you have guests in your home to celebrate the New Year, give your dog space, well away from strangers and party music.
-He will probably be unsettled with more people than usual being in his home, not to mention the food and alcohol that will be carried around.
+If you have guests in your home to celebrate the New Year, give your dog space and keep it away from strangers and party music.
+He will probably be unsettled with more people being in his home than usual, not to mention the food and alcohol carried around.
 Ensure your guests don’t feed your dog any party snacks, especially chocolate treats meant only for human consumption.
-On New Year’s Day, the last thing you need is an expensive visit to the Vets surgery.
+On New Year’s Day, the last thing you need is an expensive visit to the vet’s surgery.
 Party poppers and Christmas crackers used at a party can be very frightening for a dog or cat.

 Noisy Fireworks

 Many people set off fireworks in their gardens and at parties at New Year.
 If your dog is anxious and worried about these loud banks and crackles, try to make things easier to reduce the problems.
-Play the radio or TV louder, and give your pet a safe place to hide.
+Play the radio or TV more audibly, and give your pet a safe hiding place.

 If you stay calm around your pet, he will be less anxious.
-Speak in a soothing voice, give lots of attention and praise and reward with a treat when calm.
-Your pet will soon associate your calmness with his peace of mind and know that he is safe when near you.
+Speak in a soothing voice, and give lots of attention, praise, and reward with a treat when calm.
+Your pet will soon associate your calmness with his peace of mind and know he is safe when near you.

-Keep these tips in mind, and hopefully, both you and your pet will have a stress-free New Year’s Eve celebration.
+If you follow these tips, you and your pet will hopefully have a stress-free New Year’s Eve celebration.

-Happy New Year and all good wishes for 2023 from the Finchley Dog Walker.
-Remember, if we are able to help out with any of your pet needs, from Dog Walking to Cat feeding and holiday care, whilst you enjoy a summer break, please get in touch via WhatsApp on 077 077 6 33 44
+Happy New Year and all good wishes for 2025 from the Finchley Dog Walker.
+Remember, if we can help out with any of your pet needs, from Dog Walking to Cat feeding and holiday care, whilst you enjoy a summer break, please get in touch via WhatsApp on 077 077 6 33 44

 Below are some other related articles we think you might like